KISS: Keep It Simple Stupid

 - People should be able to sign up to receive automatic blog alerts

-- When a user changes their email on a website it should automatically be updated in MailChimp or other email service.
+- When a user changes their email on a website, it should automatically be updated in all databases that maintain the record.

 Does Your Transactional Volume Justify Automation?